 These attributes, whether hard or soft, signify potential changes in values or impacts to different members in the supply chain.

-In summary, tracking hard and soft attributes are two dimensions of supply chain visibility that should be tracked in order to achieve near-optimal visibility.
+In summary, tracking hard and soft attributes are two dimensions of supply chain visibility that should be tracked for attribute-based planning in order to achieve near-optimal visibility.

 About the Authors

 Dr. Sanjoy Paul is an innovator, disruptive entrepreneur, and an industry-recognized expert in AI & IoT.